firefly-iii/docs/docs/docs/firefly-iii/installation/third-parties.md

 Firefly III supports [Heroku](https://heroku.com/).
 You can [deploy Firefly III in Heroku](https://heroku.com/deploy?template=https://github.com/firefly-iii/firefly-iii/tree/main) after you register for an account.

+> As of version [v6.0.17](https://github.com/firefly-iii/firefly-iii/releases/tag/v6.0.16), support for Heroku has been removed

 ### Considerations when using Heroku

 Heroku uses what is called an "ephemeral file system" and it will not be able to store attachments.
 They will be deleted [every day](https://devcenter.heroku.com/articles/dynos#automatic-dyno-restarts).
 Don't use Firefly III on Heroku in combination with sensitive or rare file attachments.